Per Oregon statues, volunteers are

 Who directs the Office of the Long-Term

 Care Ombudsman, and how was that person chosen?
-What is her background?
+What is their background?

 is the most common complaint from facility residents, and how is it

-rises to the level of abuse, the matter is reported to Adult Protective
+to the level of abuse, the matter is reported to Adult Protective Services.
+If

 is the typical day of an Ombudsman?